mvpetrusenko/selenium-java-allure-j/README.md

 OK:

 1. closeWindow() added
-2. project`s been restructured: added folder tests for PO tests
+2. project has been restructured: added folder tests for PO tests
-3. Jenkins`s been installed, allure report plugin`s been added to Jenkins
+3. Jenkins has been installed, allure report plugin has been added to Jenkins
 4. run test in testng.xml SmokeTest OK

 NOK: